carbonfact/lea/README.md

 lea is a minimalist alternative to tools like [dbt](https://www.getdbt.com/), [SQLMesh](https://sqlmesh.com/), and [Google's Dataform](https://cloud.google.com/dataform).

-lea aims to be simple and opinionated, while offering the possibility to be extended.
+lea aims to be simple and opinionated, and yet offers the possibility to be extended.
 We happily use it every day at [Carbonfact](https://www.carbonfact.com/) to manage our data warehouse.
 We will actively maintain it and add features, while welcoming contributions.

-Right now lea supports BigQuery (used at Carbonfact) and DuckDB (quack quack).
+Right now lea is compatible with BigQuery (used at Carbonfact) and DuckDB (quack quack).

 - [Example](#example)
 - [Usage](#usage)